marrobi/Microsoft-and-Containers/README.md

 # Microsoft-and-Containers
-Slides and demo scripts from my session on Microsoft and Containers.
+Slides and demo scripts from my sessions on Microsoft and Containers.

+Demo steps for my two sessions are in ```Microsoft and Containers Steps.ps1``` and ```BYOC.ps1```

-Please note this content will always be work in progress and demo content is to enable principles to be shown and is defintiely not production ready!
+Please note this content will always be work in progress and demo content is to enable principles to be shown and is definitely not production ready!

 # Technical Prerequisites:
 -   VS Code: https://code.visualstudio.com/